 - Third party internships (paid internship programs) may be considered for awards if deemed relevant to academics and future goals and accepted by selection committee.

 - No academic coursework will be considered for awards.

-- Submitting an application for Skidmore's Summer Funded Internship Awards grants permission to The Career Development Center to review a student's record in regards to financial need, financial and academic status, good academic standing, to determine eligibility of an award.
+- Submitting an application for Summer Experience Fund Awards grants permission to The Career Development Center to review a student's record in regards to financial need, financial and academic status, good academic standing, to determine eligibility of an award.